-- Use scientific processes (observe nature, pose problems, generate and test hypotheses, design experiments, interpret and evaluate data, and determine how to follow up on findings), especially involving quantitative reasoning and analysis. - Communicate effectively with people both in biology as well as in other disciplines through written, visual, and oral methods. - Evaluate the social, ethical, and moral implications of biological research and how science impacts their faith.
+- Use scientific processes (observe nature, pose problems, generate and test hypotheses, design experiments, interpret and evaluate data, and determine how to follow up on findings), especially involving quantitative reasoning and analysis. - Integrate the social and ethical implications of how biological science impacts their faith and community as demonstrated by service. - Think critically and respond intelligently to contemporary issues in biology.